sisbell/stackwire-gpt/README.md

 A command line tool for running GPT commands.
 This tool supports prompt-batching and prompt-chaining.

-> Currently only chat completion API is supported.
+> Currently only chat completion and image generation APIs are supported.

 This is the tool I use for refining the StanTrek and StanQuest games.
 It demonstrates some of the techniques I use for the game.